Ten years ago I was trapped in a grey office, writing internal communications that met strict corporate guidelines (shudder).

 Laura has written over a million words of copy for websites, blog posts and social media content, while working as a digital copywriter.

-She has a First Class degree in Business Management and an Award in Direct and Digital Marketing, a Diploma in Copywriting, a full clean UK driving licence, a Diploma in Insurance (you never know when one of those might come in handy), an Associateship of King's College (philosophy & theology), 5 A-Levels, 10 GCSEs and a handful of Girl Guide badges.
+She has a First Class degree in Business Management (King’s College London), an Award in Direct and Digital Marketing (Institute of Digital Marketing), a Diploma in Copywriting (College of Media & Publishing), an Advanced Certificate in Digital Marketing (Institute of Digital Marketing), a Certificate in Content Marketing (Hubspot), a Certificate in Email Marketing (Hubspot), a full clean UK driving licence, a Diploma in Insurance (you never know when one of those might come in handy), an Associateship of King’s College (philosophy & theology), 5 A-Levels, 10 GCSEs and a handful of Girl Guide badges.

 For more information about working with Laura click here.